 In addition, MOLPRO allows for setting several control parameters in the calculation.
-The convergence energy for threshold is particularly worthwhile for the aims of the Thesis: by default, the program sets it to $10^{-6}$ a.u [46].
-However, our calculations required high accuracy and, therefore, we always chose much smaller energy thresholds (from $10^{-10}$ up to $10^{-12}$ a.u.).
+The convergence energy for threshold is particularly worthwhile for the aims of the Thesis: by default, the program sets it to 10^{-6} a.u [46].
+However, our calculations required high accuracy and, therefore, we always chose much smaller energy thresholds (from 10^{-10} up to 10^{-12} a.u.).

-All ab initio calculations were performed or Stolatech Pardus HPC cluster.
+All ab initio calculations were performed on the Skoltech Pardus HPC cluster.